 Fitgers is Minnesota’s oldest brewpub so that in and of itself is really cool!
 (If you’re into beer and history that is.)
 Plus their food is really legit!
 One of my favorite things on the menu is their wild rice burger.
 Wild rice is abundant in Minnesota as it has more acres of natural rice than any other state in the country.
 This is definitely something that you could bring home as a unique souvenir from your time in Minnesota.

 This brew pub also holds a lot of memories for me personally.
 It was one of the places I always had to go to when I was in Duluth even if it was just to grab a growler (when most places still filled growlers!) of my favorite apricot wheat beer.
 I remember going there prior to a beer fest with friends and I actually ate lunch there with my (now husband) prior to getting engaged at Gooseberry Falls just north of Duluth.

 It’s no surprise that Bent Paddle is one of the best breweries in Duluth, MN as it’s one of the most well known Duluth breweries across the entire state.
-They distribute much of their beer all across all of Minnesota.
+They distribute much of their beer all across Minnesota.
 Again, this brewery holds nostalgia for me as their cold press black (coffee beer) was one of my go to selections for many years.